kshieldsDTS/inDecoders-front/README.md

 ### This Repo:

-This repository serves as the basis for the inDesign's front end, utilizing React, JavaScript, and Material UI.
+This repository serves as the basis for the inDecoders' front end, utilizing React, JavaScript, and Material UI.

 ### Front-End:
 HTML, CSS, JavaScript, React, Material UI